Nature at Bishops Park

 Nature & Biodiversity in Bishop’s Park

-Like many of London’s green spaces, Bishop’s Park is more than just a place to walk, relax, or play, it’s a thriving urban oasis, alive with wildlife.
-From ducks and geese nesting by the water, to bees, butterflies, foxes, stag beetles, and at least three known bat species, the park is teeming with biodiversity.
+Like many of London’s green spaces, Bishop’s Park is more than just a place to walk, relax,or play, it’s a thriving urban oasis, alive with wildlife.
+From ducks, geese and dragonflies by the pond, to bees, butterflies, foxes, stag beetles and bats, the park is teeming with life.

 As the Friends of Bishop’s Park, one of our central aims is to protect and enhance this rich natural life.
-In recent months, we’ve been putting biodiversity front and centre—working closely with the Council, local volunteers, and conservation experts to improve habitats for the wildlife that calls this park home.
+In the last couple of years we’ve been putting biodiversity front and centre, working closely with the Council, local volunteers, and conservation experts to improve habitats for the wildlife that calls this park home.
+In late 2024, an ecological survey awarded Bishop’s Park (including Fulham Palace and All Saints Churchyard) a Grade 1 Site of Borough Importance – a high conservation rating recognising rare or locally scarce species.

 What we’ve done so far

-- Bird and Bat Boxes: Together with the Council we have installed a number of bird boxes (and a few bat boxes) around the park.
-These provide safe nesting spaces and have proven especially successful with birds.
+• Bird and Bat Boxes: Together with the Council we have installed many bird boxes (and a few bat boxes) around the park.
+These provide safe nesting spaces and have proven very successful.

-- Stumperies for Insects & Fungi: Several stumperies – arrangements of half-buried logs – are already in place across the park, which create shaded, moist habitats ideal for insects, fungi, and mosses.
+• Stumperies for Insects & Fungi: Several stumperies – arrangements of half-buried logs – are in place across the park, which create shaded, moist habitats ideal for insects, fungi, and mosses.

-- Invasive Species Removal: Following recommendations from the survey, we’ve been removing invasive green alkanet from the Moat Garden.
-Thanks to our local volunteers and a corporate volunteer day with Irwin Mitchell, we’ve cleared large areas, and native plants are already beginning to return.
+• Invasive Species Removal: Following recommendations from conservation experts, we’ve been hard at work removing invasive green alkanet from the Moat Garden throughout 2025.
+Thanks to our local volunteers and a corporate volunteer day with Irwin Mitchell, we’ve cleared large areas, and native plants are now returning.

-- Planting for the Pond: Though the pond has excellent marginal vegetation, there is no submerged plant life due to a concrete base.
-We’re exploring nature-friendly planting solutions for some of the pond edges.
+• Planting for the pond: Though the pond has excellent marginal vegetation, there is no submerged plant life due to a concrete base.
+We’re exploring nature-friendly planting solutions that can go into the pond in Spring 2026.

 Bishop’s Park Interactive Nature Map